rpt24-donuts/tptImages-sdc/README.md

 #### For SDC CouchDB data loading:

 Ensure you have a server admin profile and you can access couchdb.
 Check couchdb is started by going to browser 'http://127.0.0.1:5984'.
 (Update file database/couchdb/seedCouchdb.js with username and password lines 1 and 2.
 Update line 20 to absolute path of csv previously generated above.)
-Following script will take 30 minutes to load csv into db.
+Following script will take about 1 hour to load csv into db.

 ```
 npm run sdc-couchdb-seed